 EC bans Himachal BJP chief from campaigning from 48 hours

-New Delhi, Apr 19: Himachal Pradesh BJP chief Satpal Singh Satti, who had used an obscene slur for Congress chief Rahul Gandhi has been barred from campaigning for 48 hours by the Election Commission.
+New Delhi, Apr 19: Himachal Pradesh Bharatiya Janata Party (BJP) chief Satpal Singh Satti, who had used an obscene slur for Congress chief Rahul Gandhi has been barred from campaigning for 48 hours by the Election Commission.

 The development comes after the opposition Congress approached the Election Commission with a complaint on Monday.